extremenetworks/Integrations/CheckPoint/README.md

 * Extreme Management Center: 8.0 and 8.1.2.59 and 8.1.3.65
 * Check Point: GAIA R80.10

-## User ID to IP mapping through RSSO
+## Username to IP mapping through RSSO = Identity Awareness
 The communication between Extreme Management Center and Check Point is based on Radius Accounting.
 Radius Accounting messages are originated from Extreme Management Center to enhance the Check Point user identity information.

 [Details & How-To](idtoip/README.md)